Skip to main content

 Back to Projects

-Self-hosted multi-agent infrastructure with 6-layer security, Docker sandboxing, and $10-29/month operating cost.
+Self-hosted multi-agent infrastructure with a 6-layer defense-in-depth security model, per-agent Docker sandboxing, and zero public network ports.

 2026